dotnet/orleans/src/Documentation/Advanced-Concepts/Configuring-.NET-Garbage-Collection.md

 # Configuring .NET Garbage Collection

 For good performance, it is important to configure .NET garbage collection for the silo process the right way.
-The best combination of settings we found is to set gcServer=true and gcConcurrent=false.
+The best combination of settings we found is to set gcServer=true and gcConcurrent=true.
 These are easy to set via the application config file when a silo runs as a standalone process.
 You can use OrleansHost.exe.config included in the [Microsoft.Orleans.OrleansHost](https://www.nuget.org/packages/Microsoft.Orleans.OrleansHost/) NuGet package as an example.

 ## .NET Framework